ghaagh/Datatable.Dotnet/README.md

     }
 }
 ```
-For adding this custom binding to a controller/page input, There is two options.
+For adding this custom binding to a controller/page input, There are two options.
-I could use [ModelBinder(BinderType = typeof(DatatableInputBinder))] at the top of
+I could use **[ModelBinder(BinderType = typeof(DatatableInputBinder))]** at the top of
-the  class or object, or we could separate the logic into a BinderProvider file.
+my class or object, or I could separate the logic into a **BinderProvider** file.

 Because I wanted to keep the controllers and pages as clean and minimal as possible, I added a Binder Provider to handle the binding
 job outside the controller and without using annotation.
-the code for provider is here
+the code for the provider is here
 [DatatableInputBinderProvider](https://github.com/ghaagh/Datatable.Dotnet/blob/master/Datatable.Dotnet/ModelBinding/DataTableInputBinderProvider.cs).

-The code is pretty self explainatory.
-I am returning the previusly written Binder if the type of the input is DatatbleInput.
+The code is pretty self-explanatory.
+I am returning the previously written **DatatableInputBinder** if the type of the input is DatatbleInput.
 ```
 using Datatable.Dotnet;
 using Microsoft.AspNetCore.Mvc.ModelBinding;